Principle

 1. Frontmatter declares authorship.
 Every page has authorship: human | compiled | derived.
 Renderers display a small badge; agents respect the class when proposing edits.

 2. Compiled content is regeneratable.
-If a meeting digest is wrong, the user fixes the source and regenerates — they don't hand-edit the digest.
+If a meeting digest is wrong, the user fixes the source and regenerates.
+They don't hand-edit the digest.
 This keeps the compilation chain intact.

 3. Human content is sacred.
 Agents propose edits to human-authored content but never apply them automatically.
 The bar for changing a principle is high; the bar for regenerating a digest is zero.